day8/re-frame-10x/README.md

 * Make sure you have followed all the installation steps.
 * Make sure you have checked the [prerequisites](#important-prerequisites)

+### If the re-frame-10x window won't show up when pressing Ctrl-H

+* Make sure that your browser window doesn't have focus in a text-box or something else that is intercepting keyboard events.

 ### If re-frame-10x throws an exception on startup

 * Reset the settings to factory defaults in the settings panel